EricThomson/tfrecord-view/readme.md

 # tfrecord-view
-How to consume data from TFRecord files, which are used in the Tensorflow object detection api (https://github.com/tensorflow/models/tree/master/research/object_detection).
+How to consume data from TFRecord files, which are used in the Tensorflow [object detection api](https://github.com/tensorflow/models/tree/master/research/object_detection).
+I use it to double check my augmentation pipeline (built with [imgaug](https://github.com/aleju/imgaug)), and TFRecord encoding.

-- Decoded each image, and uses OpenCV to display image with bounding boxes and labels (`view_records.py`)
-- Also includes script to illustrate how to create aTFRecord file from a bunch of images and annotation files in the Pascal VOC format (`voc_to_tfr.py`)

 Currently tested in Linux.
-I use this to double check my augmentation pipeline (built with [imgaug](https://github.com/aleju/imgaug)), and encoding of data into TFRecord files.
+Not sure about behavior in Windows.

 ## Installation
 Prereqs: tensorflow, opencv, and numpy.
 Note the object detection API doesn't yet work with Tensorflow 2 (https://github.com/tensorflow/models/issues/6423), so we will be using version 1 of Tensorflow.